-Dr Pieter Pelser, Senior Lecturer in Plant Systematics, University of Canterbury
+Dr Pieter Pelser, Associate Professor in Plant Systematics, University of Canterbury

 Through my research, teaching and outreach, I aim to improve our understanding of botanical biodiversity and to promote its appreciation and conservation.
 My research focuses on studying evolutionary patterns and processes and uses data collected in the field, lab and herbarium.
 I am especially interested in (1) documenting plant diversity in the Philippines, (2) using morphometric, molecular phylogenetic, and population genetic approaches to improve taxonomic delimitation in challenging plant taxa, (3) understanding the role of hybridisation in plant evolution, (4) the conservation genetics of threatened plant species and habitats, and 5) the diversification of parasitic plants.
 For more on my research, please visit www.philippineplants.org and www.phytoimages.siu.edu.

-Dr Tammy Steeves, Associate Professor in Conservation Genomics, University of Canterbury
+Dr Tammy Steeves, Professor in Conservation Genomics, University of Canterbury (She/Her)

 My research interests focus on the ecological and evolutionary processes that contribute to the formation and maintenance of species boundaries, and the application of this knowledge to enhance the recovery of species at risk.
 I co-lead the Conservation, Systematics and Evolution Research Team (ConSERT) at Te Whare Wānanga o Waitaha/University of Canterbury.
-In partnership with relevant Māori (indigenous peoples of Aotearoa/New Zealand) tribes (iwi or hapū) and in collaboration with conservation practitioners, we use genomic and non-genomic data to co-develop conservation genetic management strategies for some of Aotearoa/New Zealand’s rarest taonga (treasured) species.
+In partnership with relevant Māori (Indigenous peoples of Aotearoa New Zealand) tribes (iwi or hapū) and in collaboration with conservation practitioners and local communities, we use genomic and non-genomic data to co-develop conservation genetic management strategies for some of Aotearoa New Zealand’s rarest taonga (treasured) species.

 Roger Moraga, Msc, Bioinformatician, TeaBreak Bioinformatics